Searchbreed

 Bernese Mountain Dogs need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their double coat sheds heavily, especially during two seasonal coat-blows per year.

-Large breed with elevated cancer risk.
-Antioxidant-rich diet defensible. ~1,500-2,000 kcal/day.
-Key nutrients to look for: antioxidants, omega-3, glucosamine, vitamin E.
+Large breed with elevated cancer risk; neoplasia is a leading cause of death.
+Feed to body-condition score and adjust for sex, size, and activity.
+Key nutrients to look for: omega-3, glucosamine, vitamin E.

 Bernese Mountain Dogs are generally suitable for first-time owners with basic commitment.
 They're good-natured, calm, strong.
 Plan for consistent training from day one.